-Title/Subject: The Enviropig effects.
-STS study of biotechnological innovation enactments in animal farming
+Thesis Title [working title]: The Enviropig effects.
+Geographies of science study of biotechnological innovation enactments in animal farming

 Currently she also works on projects concerned with implementation of farm animal welfare legislation in the UK.

-BA Tourism Management, Dublin Institute of Technology and University of Glamorgan, Republic of Ireland, UK (2010)
+- BA Tourism Management, Dublin Institute of Technology and University of Glamorgan, Republic of Ireland, UK (2010) with an Erasmus study visit to Sant Ignasi, Barcelona

 2012: Research assistant to Dr. Mara Miele on 'The halal meat market in Wales, potentials and barriers', Welsh Government funded project, June- September, 2012 'Report on Halal Slaughter Practices in Wales' (2013) by Mara Miele, Karolina Rucinska, Haluk Anil.